 “I don’t have to.”
 I breathed in deeply, “The bible explains it’s all in the man’s heart.”

 “Exactly, so what if that fire I saw in his eyes was a reflection of his soul.
 There should be nothing but death and ashes; no love, no sense of humanity.”

-In a somber mood she continued, “And saying this makes me feel awful because all I did when I saw a family in distress was to come up with this…this…” She proceeded to tear the sheet of paper from the notepad but I instinctively grabbed her wrists.
+In a sombre mood, she continued, “And saying this makes me feel awful because all I did when I saw a family in distress was to come up with this…this…” She proceeded to tear the sheet of paper from the notepad but I instinctively grabbed her wrists.
 She looked at me with surprise.
 I pulled away, wondering what came over me.

 “Don’t worry, I guess I will keep it to remind me that I’m also a beautifully decorated urn containing ashes.”
 She shoved the notepad into the handbag on her laps and folded her arms.

-I looked at her again and there was this faraway look in her eye.
+When she did not respond, I looked at her again and observed a faraway look in her eye.

-I spoke, “You are a beautifully decorated vase holding flowers full of life.”
+I spoke again. “…but you are a beautifully decorated vase holding flowers full of life.”